5tnvan/wildfire-web/README.md

   Wildpay <a href="https://www.wildpay.app">www.wildpay.app</a>
 </h4>

->Wildire is a Web3 Creator Economy App, based on 3 principles:

 🔥 **Got 3 seconds?**
-Become a Web3 Creator by posting a 3-second video each day.
+>Become a Web3 Creator by posting a 3-second video each day.

 🔥 **Extremely.
 Short.
 Content.**
-No more doom scrolling—stay informed about the world, 24/7, in just 3 seconds.
+>No more doom scrolling—stay informed about the world, 24/7, in just 3 seconds.

 🔥 **Web3 pays 100%**
-Creators get paid instantly in ETH, and retain all their revenue.
+>Creators get paid instantly in ETH, and retain all their revenue.

 ## ⚙️ Set-up